cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 write 0 HEAPPTR 0
 ```

-Since the very first instruction of the compiled code will be the global variable assignment, you can easily change the
+Since the very first instruction of the compiled code will be the program parameter assignment, you can easily
-actual cell or bank your will use, without having to do a global search & replace within the compiled code.
-This
+change the actual cell or bank your will use, without having to do a global search & replace within the compiled
-introduces more avenues for code sharing.
+code.
+This introduces more avenues for code sharing.

 It is possible to allocate stack and heap in the same memory block, and/or in one statement:

 ```
-MEMORY = bank1
+param MEMORY = bank1;
-allocate stack in MEMORY[0 ..
-480], heap in MEMORY[481 ...
-512]
+allocate stack in MEMORY[0 ...
+480], heap in MEMORY[480 ...
+512];
 ```

 # Built-in variables